Amruthavarshini1024/Student-Database-Management-System/README.md

 The code is provided with proper comments to give the user a clear idea of what is being done.

 To note:
+Before running the code, the user is required to install C++ IDE (for windows OS) and g++ compiler (for Linux).
+In the windows OS, the user can simply open the file with any C++ IDE and give execute the compilation and run it.
+UNIX users are required to first navigate to the directory where this busres.cpp file is stored and then run the following commands in terminal.

+g++ [filename.cpp] -> ./a.out #unix -> a.exe #windows